SEEING PALESTINE: POLITICAL TOURISM

 Henry first visited Israel as a toddler.
 His father was a tax expert and the Israeli government needed guidance setting up their system of taxation.
 So he and his family stayed in the honeymoon suite of the King David Hotel while his father worked.
 Obviously, Henry had not been won over to luxury and easy living.

-Henry was a member of International Solidarity Movement, a Palestinian-led, non-violent protest organization which did some heavy lifting opposing injustice and oppression.
+Henry was a member of the International Solidarity Movement, a Palestinian-led, non-violent protest organization which did some heavy lifting opposing injustice and oppression.
 Once, in the middle of our stay, they needed someone to go out right away and live with some Bedouin who were being harassed by settlers.
 The settlers galloped their horses over the Bedouin encampment to terrorize them, but were more inhibited when a European or American was present.

 In the event, Henry went out and lived with the Bedouin for a few days as they drove their goats, often along the side of the highway.
-He came back beaming, saying it was just like being in Biblical times: a little yogurt for breakfast; go out and follow the goats; and at night you sleep in a cave..
+He came back beaming, saying it was just like being in Biblical times: ‘a little yogurt for breakfast; go out and follow the goats; and at night you sleep in a cave.’

 What fun!
 I thought, but not me.
 It was still my first week in town.
 In the preceding year, the excursion I was now part (run by Middle East Fellowship in the U.S. and Holy Land Trust in Bethlehem) had been caught at the airport and turned around and sent back out on the next available plane.
-It seemed logical to me that this could happen to anybody at any time, and I wanted to be here at least a little while.
+It seemed logical that this could happen to anybody at any time, and I wanted to be here at least a little while.

-To avoid a similar, early disruption of the program this year, we had come in claiming to be here for religious study.
+To avoid a similar, early disruption of the program this year, we had come in claiming to be here for Religious Study.
 A Kibbutz had been specified as our destination, and an Israeli from that Kibbutz was at the airport to greet us and attest to our claim, if necessary.

 As it happened, we didn’t need him and didn’t go to the Kibbutz directly from the airport, though we did visit later.
 We were tired and went straight to Bethlehem for a short meeting, and then home to our families.

 The meeting showed us to be about sixty people, mostly in their twenties and thirties.
 I would say about a third were Muslims; one third, Jews; and the others, Christians and Curious.
-I felt sure the U.S. Army or CIA must be represented, and settled on a young drunkard, a skirt-chaser, as the most likely candidate for that.
+I felt sure the U.S. Army or CIA must be represented too, and settled on a young drunkard, skirt-chaser, as the most likely candidate for that.
 But perhaps I imagined things.
 There’s no easy proof of such an idea.
-However, when that guy disappeared (people came and went throughout the two months) an older, more stable, seemingly military fellow came along and had a brief chat with every single one of us one day on a bus ride.
-Anyway, on this first day, we said a few words to introduce ourselves and went straight to our lodgings.
+However, when that guy disappeared (people came and went throughout the two months) an older, more stable, seemingly military fellow came along and had a brief chat with every one of us one day on a bus ride.

 * * * * * * *